-Ash Basin No. 1 was analyzed to determine effects of a breach in the current levee system.
+In the 2016 Hazard Potential Classification report, Ash Basin No. 1 was analyzed to determine effects of a breach in the current levee system.
 Two scenarios were used in each model: Maximum and Most Probable Loss.
 In both scenarios, a shear break to the bottom of the levee was assumed.
 The Maximum scenario flow rate was calculated using a height of water measured from the bottom of pond to the top of levee.
-The Most Probable Loss scenario flow rate was calculated using a height of pond to the top of levee.
-The Most Probable Loss scenario flow rate was calculated using a height of water measured from the bottom of pond to the top of levee.
-The Most Probable Loss scenario flow rate was calculated using a height of water measured from the bottom of pond to the normal operating elevation.
+The Most Probable Loss scenario flow rate was calculated using a height of water measured from the normal operating elevation.

-It should be noted that the Light Detection and Ranging (LIDAR) data obtained showed an elevation of 220' NAVD 88 in the area of the coal stockpile.
+Ash Basin No. 1 was initially constructed by erecting a levee on the downstream side of an existing natural drainage area.
+The only levee that exists around Ash Basin No. 1 is on the north and west sides.
+Ash Basin No. 1 shares a perimeter levee with the Secondary Ash Pond to the north.
+It should be noted that the Light Detection and Ranging (LIDAR) data obtained showed an elevation of 220' NAVD 88 in the area of the coal stockpile which is located to the west of Ash Basin No. 1.
 Site investigations conducted as well as historical knowledge of plant operations indicate that the average elevation of the stockpile is much higher than the LIDAR information; therefore, model conditions were altered to include a stockpile elevation of 270' NAVD 88.
 Size and elevation of the coal stockpile influences floodwater direction and intensity.
-Impacts of floodwater may change should the coal stockpile fall below 240' NAVD 88.
+Impacts of floodwater may change should the coal stockpile elevation fall below 240' NAVD 88.

-The results of the levee breach analysis for Ash Basin No.1 showed that the impact of a breach in the levee system would be routed to the area north of the power station.
+The 2016 report results of the levee breach analysis for Ash Basin No.1 showed that the impact of a breach in the levee system would be routed to the area north of the power station.
 Minor impacts to power plant property and adjacent woodlands are expected.
 Initial flow will route to the south of the power plant and impact the storage silos and conveyor system.
 The floodwaters would be contained from continuing south by the existing road/levee.
 Floodwater would then be routed along the existing channel that runs north adjacent to the Coal Pile Runoff Pond downstream.
 No impact to power plant property south of the coal stock pile or adjacent residential property is expected.

 For Ash Basin No. 1, the analysis showed an increase to headwater at a maximum of 7', for the Most Probable Loss condition, and a maximum of 11', for the Maximum Loss condition.
 The analysis showed that these maximum depths occur in the area of the silos and conveyor system.
-A breach in Ash Basin No. 1 does not affect the plant's railroad north of the station.
+A breach in the perimeter levee for Ash Basin No. 1 does not affect the plant's railroad north of the station.